Golan Heights: Golan as a region

+Golan as a mountain

+Explaining the pre-Islamic mentions of "Harith al-Jawlan", Ibn Duraid (c.
+900) and Ibn Sidah (c.
+1050) write, "Jawlan is a well-known mountain in Syria, also called Harith al-Jawlan", with Al-Jawhari (c.
+1000) identifying Harith as "one of its peaks".
+Al-Nawawi writes that Jawlan is a region, and that "Harith al-Jawlan" is either a mountain or a man located there.
+Yaqut al-Hamawi (c.
+1200) records both a "village" and a "mountain near Damascus" named Jawlan.
+In modern times, Harith al-Jawlan has been linked to Tell al-Hara and to the home of "Theodore, abbot of Abbas Marcellin [Abbey] of Mt.
+Hartha (ܛܘܪܐ ܕܚܪܬܐ)" who signed the Letter of the Archimandrites of Arabia in 570 CE.
+Irfan Shahîd further links the monastery to the Ghassanids, and says the mountain was named for the Ghassanid king Harith ibn Jabalah, and the tomb of the last Ghassanid king, Nu'man bin Harith, is said by Al-Nabigha to be there.

+The Jerusalemite geographer Al-Maqdisi (c.
+975) refers to Jawlan as a region, but also describes it as one of the Jibāl al-Sharifa (جبال الشريفة, "noble mountains" or "holy mountains") of the holy land (al ard al-muqaddasah).
+It is not clear whether this terminology was borrowed from Christians who referred to Mount Athos by the Greek honorific ἄγιον ὅρος, "holy mountain".
+What is clear is that there were many Christian holy sites in the Golan surrounding Mount Hermon connected to events involving Jesus and the Apostles, and the Ghassanids' extensive building of monasteries and martyria in the area contributed to its reputation as a holy height, and that this tradition persisted into the Islamic era.
+Al-Maqdisi records meeting a community of forty Muslim ascetics in the Golan led by a Thawri scholar named Ishaq al-Balluti (اسحاق البلوطى), who wore wool and subsisted on acorns (بالبلوط al-ballūṭ), a practice shared by Byzantine monks before them.

 History

-Early history
+Prehistory

-The Venus of Berekhat Ram, a pebble from the Lower Paleolithic era found in the Golan Heights, may have been carved by Homo erectus between 700,000 and 230,000 BC.
+The Venus of Berekhat Ram, a pebble from the Lower Paleolithic era found in the Golan Heights, may have been carved by Homo erectus between 700,000 and 230,000 BCE.

+Bronze Age

 The southern Golan saw a rise in settlements from the 2nd millennium BCE onwards.
 These were small settlements located on the slopes overlooking the Sea of Galilee or nearby gorges.
 They may correspond to the "cities of the Land of Ga[šu]ru" mentioned in Amarna Letter #256.5, written by the prince of Pihilu (Pella).
 This suggests a different form of political organization compared to the prevalent city-states of the region, such as Hatzor to the west and Ashteroth to the east.
 The Golan had numerous settlements in the Middle Bronze Age until they were largely destroyed by Egyptian Pharaoh Thutmose III in the mid 2nd millennium BCE.
-Following this the level of habitation in the area decreased.
+Following this, the level of habitation in the area decreased.